Search Results

 For patients experiencing severe intolerability due to pruritus, one or more of the following should be considered:

-· Reducing the dosage of obeticholic acid to:
+· The dose of obeticholic acid may be reduced to:

-· Temporarily interrupting obeticholic acid dosing for up to 2 weeks followed by restarting at a reduced dosage.
+· The dose of obeticholic acid may be temporarily interrupted for up to 2 weeks followed by restarting at a reduced dose.

-· Continue to increase the dosage to 10 mg once daily, as tolerated, to achieve optimal response.
+· The dose may be increased to 10 mg once daily, as tolerated, to achieve optimal response.

-Consider discontinuing treatment with obeticholic acid for patients who continue to experience persistent, intolerable pruritus.
+Discontinuing treatment with obeticholic acid may be considered for patients who continue to experience persistent, intolerable pruritus.

 Special populations